International Admission Requirements

-- International applicants to the QA/RA or Pharmaceutics Non-Thesis Master’s Programs should verify their sources of financial support within two weeks of applying.
+- International applicants to the RAQA or Pharmaceutics Non-Thesis Master’s Programs should verify their sources of financial support within two weeks of applying.

 - International applicants to the Graduate Program should visit the Graduate School for International Applications for pertinent admissions information broken down by country.

 Financial support for Ph.D. candidates is available for qualified students in the form of University fellowships, teaching assistantships, and research assistantships.
 For students applying to MS programs you should be advised that financial support and employment opportunities are generally not available.
 It is therefore important that these students provide their own forms of financial support and make sure they can cover tuition, living expenses, health and matriculation fees for the duration of their education at Temple.
 Visit Temple’s Bursar for current figures.
 Work options may vary depending on your visa.
 Temple University cannot offer employment opportunities to meet international students’ work visas and cannot assist with outside placement.

 For more information and helpful links, visit International Applicants.